-Helium ion beam Depth distribution dose
+A. Helium ion beam

+1. Depth distribution dose

 The curves in Figure 2 represent a comparison between the depth of dose performance in a phantom created by a helium beam of different energies using the codes MCNP6 and MCNPX.
 All the patterns in Figure 2 are characterized by the "Bragg Peak": almost all of the irradiation dose is delivered in an extremely focused manner at a depth.
 Note in the case of a 50 MeV beam a remarkable coincidence in the dose distribution between the MCNP and the MCNPX the deposit depth of the entire dose was 5 cm (a).
 A coincidence between the results of the two codes is slightly modified at the peak level for 60 MeV (b) and 80 (c) (more intense dose value using the MCNPX) and with depths of 10 cm and 17 cm respectively.
-At 100 MeV (d) still, clear deference in Figure 2 between the depth dose found by the MCNP6 and that found by the MCNPX, the deposit of the entire dose was 25 cm deep.
+At 100 MeV (d) still, clear deference in Figure 2 between the dose was 25 cm deep.
 Recently, at 150 MeV the depth dose distribution varies clearly between 37 cm and 52 cm, and when the helium beam energy changes the deposit of the entire energy in-depth changes as well.
-The dose is more intense when the beam energy is low, and the depth is wider when the calculation code is varied (f).
+The dose is more intense when the beam energy is low, and the depth is wider when the beam energy is greater.
+Note also that the variation of the results slightly varies when the calculation code is varied (f).

-Lateral distribution dose
+2. Lateral distribution dose